 Tax Amnesty Basics

 A tax amnesty is not a standing offer.
 It’s a one-time deal, often limited to a period of 30 or 60 days.
-For example, the state of Pennsylvania is offering a 60-day tax amnesty in 2017.
-During the tax amnesty program, the state Department of Revenue will waive all penalties and half of the interest owed by participants.
+For example, when a state offers a 60-day tax amnesty, that state’s Department of Revenue will waive all penalties and half of the interest owed by participants.

 Departments of Revenue that are offering a tax amnesty program will specify which kinds of taxes are eligible for amnesty.
 Personal income tax is a big one, of course, but business taxes like sales taxes and corporate taxes are often included, too.